blues270/CSPROJECT/README.md

 Budget Breeze reliable and user friendly.

 The Plan is to make one minor webpages and another web section within Services.html, a "Print Section" (printing section.html) that will show a format of a ticket with the given contents or credentials.
-Additionally, a "No Refund Policy and Terms of Services" that will display a criteria for eligibity of refunding a ticket and the terms of services for restrictions and limitations of using the provided services.
+Additionally, a "No Refund Policy" that will display a criteria for eligibity of refunding a ticket for restrictions and limitations of using the provided services.